Amani Nature Reserve

-The Amani Nature Reserve is a protected area located within the Muheza and Korogwe Districts in the Tanga Region of Tanzania, in tropical East Africa.
+The Amani Forest Reserve, officially listed as Amani Nature Forest Reserve (Msitu wa Akiba wa Amani, In Swahili) is a forest reserve of Tanzania located the Muheza and Korogwe Districts in the Tanga Region of Tanzania.
 The nature reserve was established in 1997 in order to preserve the unique flora and fauna of the East Usambara Mountains.
 The East and West Usambara Mountains are a biodiversity hotspot.
 The Amani Nature Reserve includes tropical cloud forest habitats.

-Reserve
+Amani is home to African violet (Saintpaulia), which are thought to have a spiritual component (power of forgiveness) to the native Shambaa people, has enormous ecological value in the Amani ecosystem.
+The region is listed as one of the top 12 bird-watching locations in the world by Bird Life International, and the Reserve is a recognized Man and Biosphere Reserve by UNESCO.

+History

 The Amani Nature Reserve was established in 1997 in a forested area in the East Usambara Mountains with an area of 84 km2, including the Amani Botanical Garden of 3 km2 and a further 10.7 km2 of forest managed by local tea estates.
 Traditionally, people living in villages adjacent to the reserve have used the forest as a source of timber, firewood and medicinal plants, a place to gather plants, bush meat, honey and fruit for consumption and a source of live birds, amphibians, reptiles and invertebrates for international trade.